-Poodles are everywhere it seems.
-If you are looking for a mix breed dog with intelligence and personality, don’t be surprised if you find out that one-half of it is Poodle.
+Poodles are everywhere, it seems.
+If you are looking for a mixed dog breed with intelligence and personality, don’t be surprised if you find out that one-half of it is Poodle.

-You get the Aussiedoodle or Aussiepoo as it’s also known.
+You get the Aussiedoodle dog or Aussiepoo, as it’s also known.
 How do you know that the Aussiedoodle is the right dog for you?
 Read on to find out the pros and cons of this energetic and clever breed.

 Parent breed overview

-In spite of its name the Australian Shepherd is an American bred dog.
-The Aussie, as it’s affectionately known was developed around the time of the Gold Rush in the 1840’s as a livestock herder.
+Despite its name, the Australian Shepherd is an American-bred dog.
+The Aussie, as it’s affectionately known, was developed around the time of the Gold Rush in the 1840s as a livestock herder.
 Although the breed’s exact origin is unclear, it’s thought that the Aussie was developed from other working dogs like the Collie and Shepherd-type dogs.

-The Aussie’s ancestors were imported from Australia during the 1840’s, hence the name.
+The Aussie’s ancestors were imported from Australia during the 1840s, hence the name.
 These original dogs were later developed to increase their ability to herd.
-And produce a hard-working, versatile and intelligent dog that later became recognised as the Australian Shepherd.
+And produce a hard-working, versatile and intelligent dog that later became recognized as the Australian Shepherd.

 The Poodle originated in Germany but was later developed in France.
 It was originally bred to retrieve game and birds from the water.

 There are several theories as to how the Poodle came to be.
 Some people believe that the Poodle was a result of breeding different European water dogs.
-While others think that the Poodles ancestors hail from Iberia in the form of the North African Barbet.
+In contrast, others think that the Poodle’s ancestors hail from Iberia in the form of the North African Barbet.

 Australian shepherd Poodle mix appearance

-It’s difficult to provide an accurate description of the Aussiedoodle as there are so many options in size and coat colour.
+It isn’t easy to provide an accurate description of the Aussiedoodle as there are so many options in size and coat color.

-What is certain however is that the Aussiedoodle is a stunning dog that offers a lot more than its unique looks.
+However, what is certain is that the Aussiedoodle is a medium-sized stunning dog that offers a lot more than its unique looks.

 Australian shepherd Poodle mix temperament

-So what can expect from a dog that has two hard working parents?
+So what can you expect from a dog that has two hard-working parents?
 Well, the Aussiedoodle certainly isn’t a couch potato.
 Playful, energetic, and loyal, the Aussiedoodle is sweet-natured, gentle, and patient.
 This makes it an excellent family pet for an active household.

-Australian shepherd Poodle mix at its best A playful, gentle and well-rounded dog that responds well to training and enjoys family life
+Australian shepherd Poodle mix at its best A playful, gentle and well-rounded dog that is eager to please, responds well to training and enjoys family life

 The Aussiedoodle is happiest when they have a job to do.
 Whether that job is helping around the house or playing games in the garden or yard is unimportant.